Healthy Homes Assessment Ngaio

 Home Assessments Ngaio for Rental Properties

-There are numerous things to be able to examine during a home assessment to see if your rental property is in compliance with the requirements of the Healthy Homes Standard.
-A few examples are:
+There are a variety of things to be able to examine in the house evaluation to determine if your rental property meets the requirements of the Healthy Homes Standards.
+There are a few examples:

 • Are there enough drainage and draught stopping?

-The consequences of not having the Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently being in the wrong of the tenancy solutions ruling can be significant for property managers and landlords.
-For specialist advice get in touch now and schedule your rental property home assessment.
+The consequences of not having a Healthy Home in accordance with The Residential Tenancies Act and consequently being on the wrong side of the tenant services ruling can be extremely costly for landlords and property managers.
+For professional advice, call today to book your rental properties home evaluation.

 home assessments for rental properties